colbsa/UnamiLodge.org/README.md

 - Images
   - Fine tune the quality of images displayed on the site - balance best compression, load times, and appearance.
   - Add alt tags for better accessibility and SEO.
-- Search Feature
-- Asset management
-  - We're currently using Jekyll Picture Tag to manage images and Jekyll Minibundle to manage versions of CSS and JS.
-We are currently looking to find plugins that are more feature rich to replace both of these.